matter-labs/zksync-web-era-docs/docs/tools/README.md

 - [Local testing](./testing/)
 - [Block explorer](./block-explorer/) -->

-## Popular tools to build on zkSync Era
+Find below different tools to help you build on zkSync Era.

 ::: info Adding tools
 Did we miss a tool or project?
 Add it to the list by [creating a PR in our docs](https://github.com/matter-labs/zksync-web-era-docs/compare).